 Booking details released in due course

-The Lindisfarne Gospels, the most spectacular surviving manuscript from Anglo-Saxon England will be at the heart of this exhibition which will explore the meaning of the Lindisfarne Gospels in today’s world.
+The Lindisfarne Gospels, the most spectacular surviving manuscript from Anglo-Saxon England will be at the heart of an exhibition at the Laing Art Gallery exploring the meaning of the Lindisfarne Gospels in today’s world.

-The exhibition will look at the ways in which the Gospel book, written on Holy Island in the early eighth century, can bring people together today by inspiring thinking about who we are and where we come from, about identity, creativity, learning and sense of place.
+The exhibition will look at the ways in which the Gospel book can bring people together today by inspiring thinking about who we are and where we come from, about identity, creativity, learning and sense of place.

-Alongside the Laing exhibition, there will be a supporting exhibition at neighbouring Newcastle City Library, venues across the North East will be invited to host supporting events and there will be a high profile artist commission to reimagine the Gospels for a 21st century audience.
+Alongside the Laing exhibition, there will be a supporting exhibition at neighbouring Newcastle City Library and venues across the North East will host complementary events in a fringe programme.

 The plan to display the Gospels in Newcastle was co-ordinated by the North East Culture Partnership and The British Library.